datacarpentry/python-ecology-lesson/_extras/guide.md

 # Challenge solutions

-## Install the required workshop packages on Mac OS
+## Install the required workshop packages on Mac OS with Homebrew

-Here we are using one of the popular package manager called Homebrew.
+Homebrew is one of the popular package managers used by many Mac users.

 To install Homebrew, you need have xcode command line tools installed,